2003 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features of the 2003 Nickel

-The 2003 Nickel is part of the Jefferson nickel series designed by Felix Schlag.
-These coins feature the standard composition of 75% copper and 25% nickel, maintaining the traditional alloy that had been restored after the wartime silver composition ended in 1945.
+The 2003 nickel is part of the Jefferson nickel series designed by Felix Schlag.
+These coins use the standard composition of 75% copper and 25% nickel — the traditional alloy restored after the wartime silver composition (35% silver, used from 1942 to 1945) ended.

-The 2003 nickel holds special significance as the final year of the classic Jefferson nickel design that had been in continuous use since 1938, before the Westward Journey Nickel series launched in 2004.
+The 2003 nickel holds special collector significance as the final year of the classic design that had been in continuous use for 65 years — longer than any previous U.S. nickel design — before the Westward Journey series launched in 2004.

 The Obverse of the 2003 Nickel

-The designer’s initials “FS” for Felix Schlag appear on Jefferson’s shoulder near the rim of the obverse in small letters, added in 1966.
-The mint mark is positioned on the obverse below the date, where it has been located since 1968โ”P” for Philadelphia, “D” for Denver, or “S” for San Francisco.
-Philadelphia began using the “P” mint mark on all nickels starting in 1980.
+The designer’s initials “FS” for Felix Schlag appear on Jefferson’s shoulder near the rim — these were added in 1966, nearly three decades after the design debuted.
+The mint mark sits below the date: “P” for Philadelphia, “D” for Denver, or “S” for San Francisco (Philadelphia began adding the P mark to nickels starting in 1980).

 The Reverse of the 2003 Nickel